The advent of the human immunodeficiency virus

 Candida infections rank as the fourth most common cause of nosocomial (infections that are a result of treatment in a hospital) bloodstream infections.
 Although Candida albicans remains the most common pathogen, emerging trends in invasive candidiasis are notable for a dramatic increase in infections due to non-albicans candida species.
 Potentially fatal infections are commonplace in seriously ill hospitalized patients.

 Overdiagnosis?
 Do you really have it?
+Could your

 All sorts of symptoms have been attributed to candida infection, including allergies, fatigue, anxiety, depression, headaches, mood swings, frequent colds and flu, constipation, diarrhea, etc. In almost all cases, a careful medical history, examination, and laboratory tests reveal that the symptoms suffered by the patient are not due to candida but another cause.
 Therefore, one has to avoid the impulse of a natural candida cleanse as recommended by many books and some health care practitioners but instead search for the real cause of the symptoms.